Innovation & Entrepreneurship Awards 2022

 This award celebrates the promotion of innovation in oncology through the working together of industry and academia, including but not limited to partnerships, licenses and knowledge exchange.
 It recognises outstanding examples of teamwork with clear evidence of knowledge transfer between the different sectors and organisations, and demonstrates how value and impact is maximised through working in partnership and collaboration.

-We will recognise outstanding contributions to the academic cancer entrepreneurial field via three special awards.
-The judging panel will select winners from nominees identified by Cancer Research Horizons.
+Recognising outstanding contributions to the academic cancer entrepreneurial field via three special awards.

 This award recognises an established academic entrepreneur who has created a viable business, demonstrating entrepreneurship and innovation; they have made significant, innovative, and cumulatively outstanding contributions to enhancing the oncology field.